Ye-Dehuo/Simulation-for-Super-Mega-Bot/README.md

 If above steps all successed, now can try to run the simulation

 ## The controller for SMB robot
-PI controller is designed for SMB linear velocity and PD controller is designed for SMB angular velocity
+PI controller is designed for SMB linear velocity control and PD controller is designed for SMB angular velocity control

-You can also choose to use the constant linear velocity control method directly (as explained in 'smb_highlevel_controller/src
+You can also choose to use the constant linear velocity control method directly (as explained in `smb_highlevel_controller/src
-/SmbHighlevelController.cpp'), but need adjust collision_threshold（in '/congig/default.yaml') to -3.2 to realize post collision stop
+/SmbHighlevelController.cpp`), but need adjust the param `collision_threshold`（in `/congig/default.yaml`) to -3.2 to realize post collision stop

 ## How to run the simulation?
 ### Regular